 i.
 Liquidity is the ease by which a currency pair can be bought or sold without affecting its price much.

 ii.
 Major currency pairs have the most liquidity followed by the minor currency pairs.
-The exotic currency pair have the least liquidity.
+The exotic currency pair has the least liquidity.

 iii.
 Liquidity is mostly generated by the buy or sell orders placed by the institutional market participants.